Biffy Clyro: 2020–2022: A Celebration of Endings and The Myth of the Happily Ever After

 The band contributed a cover of the Metallica song "Holier Than Thou" to the charity tribute album The Metallica Blacklist, released in September 2021.
 On 3 September 2021, they released the single "Unknown Male 01", alongside the announcement of another album titled The Myth of the Happily Ever After, which was released on 22 October 2021.

 In February 2022, Amazon Prime Video released an hour-long documentary about Biffy Clyro and the making of The Myth of the Happily Ever After, titled Cultural Sons of Scotland.

+2025–present: Futique

+On 21 May 2025 the band played a secret show at SWG3 in Glasgow under their original name ‘Screwfish’.
+They debuted two new songs - "A Little Love" and "1001", the former of which was announced the next day as a new single.
+"A Little Love" released on 11 June 2025 with an accompanying music video.
+On 21 June 2025 the band started teasing what was speculated to be the title of their new album on their website by revealing one additional letter each day, culminating in an official announcement of the album Futique on 25 June 2025.
+On 27 June 2025, they played the Pyramid Stage at the Glastonbury Festival.

+On 31 July 2025, the band released "Hunting Season", the second single from Futique.
+Two weeks prior to the release of the album, on 5 September 2025, the band released the third single "True Believer".
+Futique was released at midnight on 19th September 2025.
+The band released the song "Goodbye" along with its music video on 19 September 2025.

 Artistry

 Name

 The band have never disclosed where the name "Biffy Clyro" originated, and Simon Neil has said that it was "a stupid name" that was often "awkward" to explain its origins when the band started and when not many had heard their music.
 Whilst being interviewed on Soccer AM, the band said that they make up stories about how they are named because they are bored with being asked the same question.
 Among the conflicting answers the band have given are: